 Winter Tires and Accessories

 If you frequently drive on snowy roads, install winter tires for enhanced performance, safety and control.
 Purchase winter tires at a Tesla Service Center.
 Find additional installation information in the ‘Winter Tires’ section of your owner's manual.

 Refill with fresh washer fluid rated for cold temperatures.
 De-icing agents can evaporate over time, so topping up with fresh fluid regularly can help keep your wipers ready for snow and icy conditions.

 Tire chains provide additional traction when driving in snowy or icy conditions.
-Check your local regulations to see if tyre chains are recommended or required during winter months.
-If permitted in your area, you can purchase tyre chains at a Tesla Service Centre.
+Check your local regulations to see if tire chains are recommended or required during winter months.
+If permitted in your area, you can purchase tire chains in the Tesla online store or at a Tesla Service Center.
 For more information, see the ‘Using Tire Chains’ section of your owner’s manual.